TeachingComputersToRead/.github/profile/README.md

 <br/>

-This repository will serve as the official code companion to the upcoming book "Teaching Computers to Read: Effective Best Practices in Building Valuable NLP Solutions".
+Welcome to the official code companion to the book "Teaching Computers to Read: Effective Best Practices in Building Valuable NLP Solutions".

 **Released**: November 2025
 **Author**: [Dr. Rachel Wagner-Kaiser](https://www.linkedin.com/in/rawagnerkaiser/), with contributions from [Tim Cerino](https://www.linkedin.com/in/timcerino/)<br/>
+**Website**: Visit the [Website](https://teachingcomputers.wixsite.com/teachingcomputers) to check out Rachel's recent and upcoming events.
 **Repo**: Repo and setup for the TC2R Code Companion [here](https://github.com/TeachingComputersToRead/TC2R-CodeCompanion).

 Fill out this [Google form](https://forms.gle/2zpqHBU1M7hkWLrR6) to sign up for the email list.